AppShed/extension-api/README.md

 ### Phar

-If you don't want to use composer, you can (download the phar)[https://raw.githubusercontent.com/AppShed/extension-api/master/build/appshed-api.phar].
+If you don't want to use composer, you can [download the phar](https://raw.githubusercontent.com/AppShed/extension-api/master/build/appshed-api.phar).
 This is a package of everything you need, you just need to `require_once 'appshed-api.phar'`.

 ## Examples